-African greys mostly occupy the West-Central areas of Africa, this includes the countries of the Congo, Cameroon, the Ivory Coast.
+The African grey mostly occupies the West-Central areas of Africa.
+This includes the countries of the Congo, Cameroon, the Ivory Coast.
 Although they are spread out throughout many countries including countries where they are kept as pets, they are an endangered species.
 If you have a grey parrot, they are very special indeed!
-They are known for their intelligence, warmth, kindness to their owners, and their imitation of alarm noises, water drips, and other miscellaneous and pretty funny sounds.
-Their silver colored feathers camouflage with cloudy skies, and their tail feathers are sometimes red, the more expensive African greys are entirely red (but still called African greys).
-They require a lot of care and attention, and hopefully this small handbook can help!
+They are known for their intelligence, warmth, kindness to their owners.
+Their imitation of alarm noises, water drips, and other miscellaneous and pretty funny sounds.
+Their silver color feathers camouflage with cloudy skies, and their tail feathers are sometimes red.
+The more expensive African greys are entirely red (but still called African greys).
+They require a lot of care and attention, and hopefully, this small handbook can help!

 We will cover a few things in this small guide, including considerations to make before purchasing an African grey, African grey parrot care, why you should be concerned about what your African grey eats, what the best African grey food is, and an FAQ section at the end.